vpodolyan/waterism/README.md

 ### Motivation

-If you're using a water bottle with filter, you need to care about filter replacement after some about of water went through.<br/>
+If you're using a water bottle with filter, you need to care about filter replacement after some amout of water went through.<br/>

 This app helps track filter usage as well as show additional statistic of water consuming.